Transport & Driving

 Advice for Car Owners in the UK

-If your stay will be of rather short duration, you can use your old car from an EU country for up to six months within a 12-month period without registering it.
-Keep in mind though that the burden of proof is yours and that your vehicle needs to be registered and taxed in your home country.
+If your stay will be of rather short duration, you can use your current car from an EU country for up to six months within a twelve-month period without having to register it in the UK.
+However, keep in mind that the burden of proof is yours (e.g. in the form of ferry receipts) and that your vehicle needs to be registered and taxed in your home country.
 As soon as you become a UK resident, it is time to register and properly tax your vehicle in the UK.

-If you intend to stay for longer than twelve months, you are considered a UK resident and may import used cars for your personal use without having to pay any import duties or VAT.
-But if you bring your car as an expat from a non-EU country, you may have to pay customs duties for the vehicle.
-You also always have to inform HMRC unless it is a temporary import from another EU country.
+If you intend to stay for longer than twelve months, you are considered a UK resident and may import used cars for your personal use without having to pay any import duties or VAT, provided the following conditions apply:

 Registering a Car in the UK

 If your car passes all these technical requirements, you can finally register it with the DVLA.
-For this purpose, you should have the following documents at hand:
+For this purpose, you should have the following documents at hand, in addition to those needed for a regular vehicle registration:

 - all your registration papers from abroad